Skip to main content

 The Stamp eCalendar is the official scheduling system for the Event & Guest Services Office.

-1. Registered Student Organizations are required to use the eCalendar to make event reservations.
+1. Student Organizations are required to use the eCalendar to make event reservations.

 a.
-Student organizations members must register for an account through OrgSync in order to gain access to the eCalendar.
+Student organizations members must register for an account through TerpLink in order to gain access to the eCalendar.

 i.
 No more than 3 members of a student organization may have access to the eCalendar at one time.